cofyye/CS2-RoundStartSound-COFYYE/README.md

 **RoundStartSound** is a simple yet fun plugin designed to enhance the experience of any game by playing sound effects when a round starts.
 Whether it's an epic "Prepare to Battle!" announcement or a countdown from 5 to 1, this plugin adds a layer of excitement to every new round.

+## See it in action
+You can check out the plugin live on my server:
+**IP**: 5.180.82.79:27015
+Join and experience this plugin, along with all the other custom plugins I create for a unique gameplay experience.

 ## Features

 - Plays a customizable sound effect at the start of each round.